godliver/godliver.github.io/_pages/talks.md

 ## Invited Talk ON "Human Behaviour Understanding and Egocentric Perception”
 Oct 2021 <br>
 Online Talk <br>
-Invited Talk in the series of “LXAI Workshop”, ICCV, Virtual.
+Invited Talk in the series of “LXAI Workshop”, ICCV, Virtual.<br>
 <u><a href="https://youtu.be/HP8Ay-i35T8">Video</a></u>

 ## TUTORIAL ON Egocentric Perception and Machine Learning